zeke/devcenter-scraper/content/md/heroku-postgres-follower-databases.md

 ## Database upgrades and migrations with changeovers

 > warning
 > Using followers to migrate databases is not supported on the [Hobby tier](heroku-postgres-plans#hobby-tier).
-Use [the pgbackups-based migration process](upgrade-heroku-postgres-with-pgbackups) if you have a Hobby tier (dev or basic) database plan.
+Additionally, followers must be the same major version of Postgres as the primary (9.2.x, 9.3.x), and cannot be used as a means of upgrading to a new version of Postgres.
+Use [the pgbackups-based migration process](upgrade-heroku-postgres-with-pgbackups) if you have a Hobby tier (dev or basic) database plan, or wish to upgrade your 9.2.x database to 9.3.

 In addition to providing data redundancy, followers can also be used to change database plans with minimal downtime.
 At a high level, a follower is created in order to move your data from one database to another (which can be the same or different production tier database plans).
 Once it has received the majority of the data and is closely following your main database, you will prevent new data from being written (usually by enabling maintenance mode on your app).
 The follower will then fully catch-up to the main database.
 The follower is then promoted to be the primary database for the application.